Juliet879/wildlife-tracker/README.md

 This is application that allows Rangers to track wildlife sightings in the area.

 ## Technologies
-  #Java
+  Java
-  #Spark
+  Spark
-  #Handlebars
+  Handlebars
-  #Sql
+  Sql
-  #Sql2o
+  Sql2o
-  #PostgreSQL
+  PostgreSQL
-  #Bootstrap
+  Bootstrap

-##Setup/Instructions
+## Setup/Instructions
-     You have PostgreSql and JDK 8+ installed
+    -You have PostgreSql and JDK 8+ installed
-     You have a idea (preferred Intellij)
+    - You have a idea (preferred Intellij)
-     You have a idea (preferred Intellij)
+    -You have a idea (preferred Intellij)
-     Clone the repo git clone https://github.com/Victorteka/Wildlife-Tracker.git
+    -Clone the repo git clone https://github.com/Victorteka/Wildlife-Tracker.git
-     Open the folder from github in your idea
+    -Open the folder from github in your idea
-     On your terminal type psql to open postgresql command shell Create database CREATE DATABASE database_name
+    -On your terminal type psql to open postgresql command shell -Create database CREATE DATABASE database_name
-     Connect to the DB \c database_name
+    -Connect to the DB \c database_name
-     Create table CREATE TABLE table_name(name varchar)
+    -Create table CREATE TABLE table_name(name varchar)

  ## Known Bugs
 - There are no known bugs currently.
 The page works as expected.